AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/add-to-sfdc-campaign.md

    >[!TIP]
    >
-   >You can use Salesforce campaign&nbsp; [My Tokens](../../../../product-docs/core-marketo-concepts/programs/tokens/managing-my-tokens.md) to make program cloning easier.
+   >You can use Salesforce campaign  [My Tokens](../../../../product-docs/core-marketo-concepts/programs/tokens/managing-my-tokens.md) to make program cloning easier.

 1. Select the Salesforce campaign member status you want to assign to leads when they're added.